NAGANO JAPAN

 Plan Your Visit to Japan

 An increasingly popular way of making this journey is by heading north toward Kanazawa.
 Known for its historic streetscapes, gardens, museums and amazing seafood market, Kanazawa is becoming an established point on the route from Tokyo to Osaka – with stops including Fukui, Nagano and Karuizawa on either side.
-For visitors wanting to take that journey, the Japan Rail (JR) Hokuriku Arch Pass might be of interest.
+For visitors wanting to take that journey, the Hokuriku Arch Pass might be of interest.
 Covering 7 consecutive days of unlimited use, the pass covers a range of train lines that connect those and other fantastic destinations in Central Japan.

 SERVICES COVERED BY THE PASS